DanielMartensson/MataveID/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/ICA_Mixed_Signals.png)

-This is how the signals are reconstructed as they where independent
+This is how the signals are reconstructed as they were independent

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/ICA_After.png)